seanlynch/waterfinity/readme.md

 ## Mod support

+* `default`: Finite water and lava replace the 'regular' variants in generation.
-Custom buckets are supported with basic liquid pickup/place physics.
+* `buckets`: Custom buckets are supported with basic liquid pickup/place physics.
 Perfect liquid pointing will have to wait for 5.9.0 `pointabilities`.

 ## Usage